-These pathways are intended to be general guides for clinicians, and it is essential to note that not all patients will fit neatly onto a given pathway.
+These clinical pathways are intended to be general guides for clinicians, and it is essential to note that not all patients will fit neatly onto a given clinical pathway.
 For example, some patients may be excluded from pathway application, while others may not follow the expected course of disease and require an alternative care plan.
-In general, the pathways should apply to approximately 75% of patients with the listed condition.
+In general, the clinical pathways should apply to approximately 75% of patients with the listed condition.

 It is equally essential that clinicians maintain an open, broad differential diagnosis when applying these pathways to their patients.
 Clinicians should avoid anchoring onto a given diagnosis and continue to assess patients for alternative diagnoses while applying clinical pathway recommendations.
 For example, placing a patient on the bronchiolitis clinical pathway does not preclude the patient from having bacterial pneumonia or underlying cardiac dysfunction.
 Clinicians must remain diagnostically flexible when applying pathways, always incorporating new information and using their best clinical judgement to determine the utility of a pathway on a case-by-case basis.